Bloch's conjecture for (anti-)autoequivalences on K3 surfaces: Introduction

 \subsection{Constant cycle Lagrangian subvariety}

-There is a natural application of Conjecture \ref{conj3} on constructing constant cycle Lagrangian subvariety of a $K3^{[n]}$-type hyper-K\"ahler variety.
-Recall that a subvariety $i:Z\hookrightarrow Y$ is called a constant cycle Lagrangian subvarieties if $\dim Z=\frac{1}{2}\dim Y$ and the image is 1-dimensional.
-This in particular indicates that $Z$ is Lagrangian, i.e., the holomorphic $2$-form restricted to $Z$ is zero (\cf.~ \cite[Corollary 1.2]{Voi16}).
+Another application is the construction of constant cycle Lagrangian subvarieties.
+Recall that a subvariety $j:Z\hookrightarrow Y$ is called a constant cycle subvariety if the image is constant.
+If $\dim Z=\frac{1}{2}\dim Y$, then $Z$ must be Lagrangian (\cf.~ \cite[Corollary 1.2]{Voi16}), meaning that the restriction of the holomorphic $2$-form to $Z$ vanishes.
+Such a $Z$ is known as a constant cycle Lagrangian subvariety.
 In \cite{Voi16}, Voisin predicts that any hyper-K\"ahler variety $Y$ should contain a constant cycle Lagrangian subvariety.

-A natural source of such subvariety is from the fixed loci of an anti-symplectic involution on $Y$.
-In \cite{Bea11}, Beauville has proved in \cite[Lemma 1]{Bea11} that the fixed loci of such involution is a smooth Lagrangian subvariety.
+A natural source of such subvarieties is the fixed loci of an anti-symplectic involution on $Y$.
+In \cite{Bea11}, Beauville has proved in \cite[Lemma 1]{Bea11} that the fixed loci of such involutions are smooth Lagrangian subvarieties.
 Recently, the geometry of its connected component has been studied \cite{FMOS22}.
 Though the fixed loci itself might have a large Chow group, Conjecture \ref{conj3} and \cite[Conjecture 2.11]{MR4370470} forces it to be a constant cycle subvariety in $Y$.
+A direct consequence of Theorem \ref{thm1} is